osisoft/Edge-Data-Store-Docs/content/egress/configure-data-egress.md

 `PUT http://localhost:5590/api/v1/configuration`

-**Create configuration for egress of all data for all streams, to OCS, every 15 seconds.**
+**Create configuration for egress of all data for all streams to OCS every 15 seconds.**

 ```json
 {